Is Google Analytics HIPAA compliant?

 What this means for web analytics

-The Privacy Rule is a severe problem for cookie-based analytics.
 Sharing PHI for the purpose of web marketing and web analytics is not a permitted disclosure under the Privacy Rule and therefore requires written authorization.

 Is Google Analytics HIPAA compliant?

 But are non-authenticated pages fair game?
 Not really.
 Unauthenticated pages where patients can book appointments are off-limits as well.
-And pages that provide information about specific health conditions or therapies may also allow Google (or any other provider of cookie-based analytics) to collect health information.
+And pages that provide information about specific health conditions or treatments may also allow Google (or any other provider of cookie-based analytics) to collect health information.
 So whether or not you can track visitors on a non-authenticate page ultimately depends on its content.

 Your best option is privacy-friendly analytics services that simply do not track the user and provide insight without fingerprinting visitors or using clever re-identification tricks.

 We built such a tool.
 Simple Analytics was designed with privacy in mind from the very beginning.
 It does not track users or needs personally identifiable information to work- all while providing the customer with quality insights to grow their business and improve their online presence.
 Check our ‘what we collect’ page and our legal documentation to see for yourself.
-If this sounds good to you, feel free to

 Start 14-day trial